Pedro-Bernardo/pedro-bernardo.github.io/_posts/2022-01-19-Heap_Basics_2nd_Edition.md

 date: 2022-01-19
 ---

-Second rendition of the [Glibc's Heap Basics and How to Exploit it](https://pedro-bernardo.github.io/posts/Heap_Exploitation_Lecture/)* lecture.
+The second rendition of the [Glibc's Heap Basics and How to Exploit it](https://pedro-bernardo.github.io/posts/Heap_Exploitation_Lecture/)* lecture.

 We covered the following topics:
 - Chunks and chunk implementation